Integrating Low-Altitude SAR Imaging into UAV Data Backhaul: Mapping Mechanism Between Data Randomness and SAR Imaging

 \subsubsection{Radiometric quality indicators}

 According to \cite{du2025prob}, mismatched filtering schemes may arise an additional PEL of PSF, and amplify the noise power.
-To illustrate this, we may resort to the following metrics. \begin{itemize} \item PEL: In practical SAR imaging systems, factors such as windowing, interpolation errors, truncation of the PSF kernel, motion errors, or waveform distortions can reduce the peak energy of PSF.
+To illustrate this, we may resort to the following metrics.

+$\bullet$ \textbf{PEL}: In practical SAR imaging systems, factors such as windowing, interpolation errors, truncation of the PSF kernel, motion errors, or waveform distortions can reduce the peak energy of PSF.
 The PEL thus serves as a measure of the system’s ability to preserve target amplitude and contrast in the reconstructed image.
 As we concentrate on the impact of signaling randomness on the imaging performance, we notice that both MF and RF preserve the peak energy of PSF while WF induces a peak loss, due to its scale-variant characteristic.
 By referring to \cite{du2025prob}, we may define PEL as

 where $NM$ is the range-azimuth compression gain.